 Talking Psychedelics: Mark de Jong of Tripsitter.Amsterdam

 Welcome to “Talking Psychedelics”, where Frshminds takes you on a deep dive with the driving forces shaping the psychedelics industry.
-Today we have the pleasure of sitting down with Mark de Jong, MSc. , a Senior Psychedelic Therapist and Psychologist with Tripsitter.Amsterdam, who brings more than 20 years clinical experience managing conditions like depression, trauma, complex PTSD, anxiety, addictions and OCD.
+Today we have the pleasure of sitting down with Mark de Jong, MSc. , a Senior Psychedelic Therapist and Psychologist with Tripsitter.Amsterdam, who brings more than 20 years of clinical experience managing conditions like depression, trauma, complex PTSD, anxiety, addictions and OCD.
 Mark was drawn to the field as psychology and psychedelics were his passions from very early on in life and for him, combining the two was obvious.
 Over the course of his clinical practice, he has seen many clients who suffered from the heavy burden of mental issues, improve their quality of life with the help of psychedelics.

 The following interview has been edited for clarity and brevity